 Conditions of entry:

-International entry is allowed for: Entry is partially open for citizens and permanent residents of Belgium
+Entry into Netherlands is allowed for: Entry is fully open for citizens and permanent residents of Belgium

 The government of Netherlands has imposed these measures to reduce the spread of COVID-19: